 These days, it doesn’t take a rocket — or genome — scientist to recognize that our capacity for exploring genomes is at an all-time high.
-In laboratories here at The Jackson Laboratory (JAX) and across the world, ever-powerful machines churn out endless strings of genetic information; increasingly precise tools home in on specific spots in the genetic code and can even make corrections; and robust analytical methods help make sense of a morass of data.
+In laboratories here at The Jackson Laboratory (JAX) and across the world, increasingly efficient machines churn out endless strings of genetic information; precise tools home in on specific spots in the genetic code and can even make corrections; and robust analytical methods help make sense of a morass of data.
 Propelled by these capabilities, scientists are uncovering clues within our DNA that shed light on the mysteries of biology and help unravel the complexities of disease.
 Studies in this field have already had a huge impact on the world, from CRISPR research winning the 2020 Nobel Prize in chemistry to genetic research leading the charge against the COVID-19 pandemic.

-Behind the scenes, technologies that fuel this mind-bending pace of discovery are buzzing and humming away.
+Technologies that fuel this mind-bending pace of discovery are still buzzing and humming away.
 Three methods in particular are worthy of notice: high-throughput genome sequencing, CRISPR, and single-cell genomics.
 Here, we offer a brief primer on these approaches, describing how they emerged, how they work, and how they are transforming biology and medicine.

-The combined effect of these new technologies is that even as sequencing has become more and more accurate and powerful, costs have fallen dramatically.
+The combined effect of these new technologies is that even as sequencing has become more and more accurate and powerful, costs have fallen.
 And driving down costs means scientists get more DNA sequence for their laboratory dollar.
-Now, it is economically feasible to sequence not one genome, but hundreds of them, even many thousands.
+Now, it is economically feasible to sequence not one genome, but hundreds of them, even thousands.

 This evolution has ushered in a new era of biomedicine, in which it is possible to probe the human genome on an individual level, revealing variations in one person’s DNA that may have significance for understanding disease biology and could even guide treatment.
 Countless laboratories here at JAX are harnessing these new capabilities.
-For example, Charles Lee, professor and scientific director at The Jackson Laboratory for Genomic Medicine, is a world leader in applying sequencing and other genome-scale technologies to reveal how individual genomes vary from one another.
-He is part of an international consortium that just reported the completion of a major project, the 1000 Genomes Project, which sequenced the genomes of over 2,000 people from 26 populations across the globe.
-Lee also led a recent study that used DNA sequencing to explore the tumors of more than 100 people with gastric cancer, unveiling mutations in genes that could prove to be key drug targets in this form of cancer.
-These discoveries, and many others, underscore the power of second- and third-generation DNA sequencing technologies to push the frontiers of knowledge in biology and medicine.
+For example, , professor and scientific director at The Jackson Laboratory for Genomic Medicine, is a world leader in applying sequencing and other genome-scale technologies to reveal how individual genomes vary from one another.
+He is part of an international consortium that reported the completion of a pioneering sequencing project, the 1000 Genomes Project, which sequenced the genomes of over 2,000 people from 26 populations across the globe.
+More recently, , Ph.D., professor and director of genome technologies, has been seeking to more fully explore the complex structural variants of the cancer genome.
+By understanding cancer structural variants better than ever, the technology has large implications in the treatment of cancerous tumors.

 If sequencing is like reading DNA, then CRISPR provides the power to edit — to correct the typos, or “mutations,” that can arise in genomes — and to do so with an unprecedented level of precision.
-This genome-editing technology has taken the scientific world by storm with its breakneck pace of growth: The approach was first shown to work in mouse and human cells less than three years ago and has already been applied to a range of biological systems and disease areas.
-Indeed, it has captivated researchers’ imaginations with the remarkable opportunities it opens up in the laboratory and soon, perhaps, the clinic.
+This genome-editing technology has taken the scientific world by storm with its breakneck pace of growth: The approach was first shown to work in mouse and human cells less than a decade ago and has already been applied to a wide range of biological systems and disease areas.
+Indeed, it has captivated researchers’ imaginations with the remarkable opportunities it opens up in the laboratory and is even moving into the clinic.